19/4/17 Wednesday 6:34pm

 I ordered a Mocha Frappe from McDonalds.
 What I received was the worst paid drink I’ve had in my life.
 The ice was not even crushed properly so when drank it half the cup was still filled with small ice cubes.

-However I ate some Cheeky Nandos with the Ensemble Captain.
+However I ate some Cheeky Nandos with the Concert Band Captain.
 It was nice.

 Melbourne Central – train back